LERD: Latent Event-Relational Dynamics for Neurodegenerative Classification: Introduction

 These observations raise a set of fundamental questions for EEG-based modeling of AD. \emph{First}, can we design a neural dynamical system that infers latent, event-based activity trajectories directly from multichannel EEG, while respecting basic electrophysiological constraints such as plausible firing rates, refractory behavior and frequency ranges? \emph{Second}, can we recover a directed, event-level interaction graph that captures how events in one channel probabilistically influence future events in others, in a way that is robust to mixing and noise and does not require spike or edge annotations? \emph{Third}, can such a model simultaneously yield latent dynamical structure that supports scientific analysis and competitive performance on practical tasks, such as characterizing AD-related changes in network dynamics and improving EEG-based AD assessment?

-We address these questions with \textbf{LERD}, a \emph{Bayesian electrophysiological neural dynamical system} that infers event-driven latent dynamics and a conditional interaction graph directly from EEG, as shown in Figure~\ref{fig:bayesends_pipeline}.
+We address these questions with \textbf{LERD}, a \emph{Bayesian latent event--relational dynamical system} that infers event-driven latent dynamics and a conditional interaction graph directly from EEG, as shown in Figure~\ref{fig:bayesends_pipeline}.
+The key novelty is joint recovery of events, stochastic intervals, and event-lag graphs under one variational objective.
 At its core, LERD represents per-channel activity with an \textbf{Event Posterior Differential Equation (EPDE)}, whose solution provides a continuous-time representation of latent dynamics and expected next-event times.
 These expectations parameterize a \textbf{Mean–Evolving Lognormal Process (MELP)} that samples inter-event intervals from a log-normal mixture via reparameterized sampling, enabling flexible yet tractable modeling of event statistics.
 To encode electrophysiological knowledge, we introduce a differentiable \textbf{leaky–integrate–and–fire (dLIF) prior} that imposes leak, refractory and rate constraints as well as plausible frequency ranges on the latent process.
-Finally, LERD infers a directed \textbf{event–relational graph (ERG)} by mapping cross-channel event lags through a smooth nonlinearity into edge weights, thereby capturing how events in one channel influence the timing of events in others.
-The entire model is trained end-to-end under a variational inference framework, for which we derive a tractable initial value problem (IVP)-based upper bound for the event–prior KL under the dLIF rate, and we establish stability guarantees for the inferred ERG with respect to lag noise.
+Finally, LERD infers a directed \textbf{event–relational graph (ERG)} by mapping cross-channel event lags through a smooth nonlinearity into edge weights, thereby summarizing how events in one channel precede, follow, or align with events in others.
+The entire model is trained end-to-end under a variational inference framework, for which we derive a tractable initial value problem (IVP)-based representation and finite-horizon surrogate for the event--prior KL under the dLIF rate, and we establish stability guarantees for the inferred ERG with respect to lag noise.

 Importantly, our use of electrophysiology-inspired dLIF prior is \emph{phenomenological} rather than a claim that scalp EEG directly reflects single-neuron dynamics.
 Scalp EEG has high temporal resolution (millisecond scale) but limited spatial specificity; we therefore treat the dLIF component as a structured prior on \emph{population-level} latent rate dynamics (e.g., leak/refractory constraints), used to regularize an otherwise flexible neural dynamical system.